psypdt/ZIS_C-_Summer_Course_2019/README.md

 ## What to expect from the class dynamic
 - Lots of programming.
 Learning by programming is one of the best way to further your knowledge (and it's loads of fun).

-- Interactive classes.
+- Classes are designed to be interactive.
 We will work together to find solutions and different ways of approaching a problem.

 - Asking questions is by far the best thing to do if something is unclear, so we will always encourage you to ask if you don't understand something.